metcalfeakj/KJV-PCE/README.md

 ---

-## ✝️ Soli Deo Gloria

-If this project helps you to study, teach, or share the word of God, it has fulfilled its purpose.
+## ⚔️ Proverbs 27:17

+**Iron sharpeneth iron; so a man sharpeneth the countenance of his friend.**
+This project exists to encourage scriptural refinement through fellowship, study, and open tools.

 ---